Could a simple measure such as a speed limit cut be enough to reduce emissions on some of the UK's busiest roads?

-In 2019, the transport sector accounted for 34% of the UK’s total carbon emissions, according to the government.
-It’s also the country’s largest producer of emissions.
+In 2021, the transport sector accounted for 31.5% of the UK’s total carbon emissions, according to the government.

 The UK has set itself an ambitious target to become a zero-carbon country by 2050, but we won’t reach that target unless the government takes greater action.

-To that end, Highways England has cut the speed limit on certain sections of motorway to 60mph while Wales has expanded its network of 50mph zones.
+To that end, Highways England has cut the speed limit on certain sections of motorway to 60 mph.
+Wales has also expanded its network of 50 mph zones.

 How does speed impact carbon emissions?